nkrusch/dissertation/.github/readme.md

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:main
     docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:main

-### Compile
+1. **Compile**

     [in container] Compile the dissertation by running:

         make full -j N

     where `N` is the number of cores.
-Depending on the machine, it takes ~5-10 minutes to compile the document.
+    Depending on the machine, it takes ~5-10 minutes.
     The output is a file `main.pdf`.

-### View Document
+2. **View Document**

     [on host] In a separate terminal, copy `main.pdf` to the host.

         docker cp dimage:/usr/dissertation/main.pdf .